venkyscafe/Docker/volumes_and_bind-mounts/README.md

 ## _Theory Part_

-***Example 1***: In a typical use case, an Nginx container logs user information such as usernames, IP addresses, and accessed URLs into a log file.
+<ins>***Example 1***</ins>: In a typical use case, an Nginx container logs user information such as usernames, IP addresses, and accessed URLs into a log file.
 These logs are useful for auditing and debugging.
 However, when the container is terminated or crashes, all files inside the container (including logs) are lost—unless persistent storage is used.

-***Example 2***: Imagine a backend container generates data in formats like JSON, XML, or YAML on a daily basis.
+***<ins>Example 2</ins>***: Imagine a backend container generates data in formats like JSON, XML, or YAML on a daily basis.
 A frontend container is expected to read and display this data to the user.
 Without persistent storage, if the backend container goes down, all the generated records are lost, impacting data integrity and user experience.

 ***Example 3***: Suppose a cron job runs on the host machine and generates daily data files (JSON/XML/YAML/HTML).
 We may want an application running in a Docker container to access and display this data.
 This requires the container to access a shared directory from the host.